Mountains-to-Sea Trail: Segment 7

 This segment provides a sense of isolation that is rare in the Piedmont.
 There are no towns or stores on the segment, and only a few businesses of any sort.
 At the same time, much of the trail passes through working farmland, even within a few feet of active farm buildings.
 The nearest towns for resupply or lodging are Pilot Mountain, about 3 miles north of Pilot Mountain State Park; King, about 8 miles south on US 52; and Danbury, which MST Segment 8 passes through about 4 miles east of the eastern end of Segment 7.

-(also marked as Tory’s Den Trail) in the western part of Hanging Rock State Park are both open to horses.
+In contrast to the majority of the MST, most of Segment 7 is open to horseback riders, and equestrians make up a large portion of the trail’s users and advocates.
+All of the Sauratown Trail is equestrian trail, and the Corridor Section of Pilot Mountain State Park and the Ruben Mountain Trail (also marked as Tory’s Den Trail) in the western part of Hanging Rock State Park are both open to horses.
 Visitors should be aware of the potential of encountering equestrians and that horses always have the right-of-way.
 When encountering equestrians, those on foot should calmly greet the rider and avoid quick movements to keep from frightening the horse.

 The MST and Sauratown Trail in Segment 7 is generally very well marked with the MST blaze—a 3” white circle—and Sauratown Trail signs.
 In a few locations, where trail is newly designated or trees have fallen, there may be gaps in the blazing, but these are rare, and the Sauratown Trails Association regularly replaces them.
 Because the trail is designed for equestrian use, the blazes are often higher than expected on a pedestrian-only trail.
 The sections of trail within Pilot Mountain and Hanging Rock State Parks, in addition to the white MST blazes, also have a second set of colored blazes corresponding to the state park trail systems.

 For more information, including camping, lodging, parking, shuttles, and resupply information, as well as detailed, turn-by-turn directions, download a trail guide from the Friends of the Mountains-to-Sea Trail.